manali-teke/My-Fitness-Tracker/README.md

    4. Added search functionality to add friends
    5. Bug Fixes

    # Future Scope
    1. Integrating ML model to give out personalised workout suggestions.
    2. Store user enrollment data in a new collection(new table) in MongoDb
    3. Implement forgot password feature
    4. Implement email authentication
    5. Deploy the project to make it accessible to everyone
    6. Change colours for the previous and next buttons on dashboard
+   7. Readjust width of each page accordingly

    # Team Members